ZeroX29a/pynq_projects/README.md

 # pynq_projects for (PYNQ Z2)
-Personal derivative projects [not a writeup] [weekly] based on other brilliant projects New Projects releases on Fridays, Slightly different variations of the projects inbetween.
+Personal derivative projects [not a writeup] [weekly] based on other brilliant projects, New Projects releases on Fridays, Slightly different variations of the projects inbetween.
 Will include the Sources.
+The projects might have Critical Warnings and Negative Slacks but will only be uploaded if it worked in my hardware, Demo is included using the compiled binary.

 1 ) [Simple Clock Divider](https://github.com/ZeroX29a/pynq_clock_Divider_with_sw)